jaclynfink/final-module15/README.md

 ### 5) Manual negative tests

-- POST /calculations with invalid type (for example type: "Power") should return 400.
+- POST /calculations with invalid type (for example type: "UnknownType") should return 400.
 - POST /calculations with Divide and b=0 should return 400.
+- POST /calculations with Modulus and b=0 should return 400.
+- POST /calculations with SquareRoot and negative a should return 400.
 - GET /calculations without Bearer token should return 401.
 - POST /users/login with wrong password should return 401.